 If you prefer spicy chili, which I personally do, double the amount of cayenne pepper.
 Additionally, add half of a diced jalapeno pepper in the chili.

-How to Make Dairy Free White Bean Chili Creamy
+How to Make healthy White Bean chicken Chili Creamy

 Since we are not using any heavy cream or dairy in this chili recipe, how do we make it creamy and thick?
 Use an immersion blender!